 - Chilling for at least an hour lets the mayo absorb the smoky ham juices and the mustard mellows into the background

-Pile it onto buttery crackers, spread it between slices of soft white bread, or scoop it over a bed of crisp lettuce — there's no wrong way to eat ham salad.
-Let's get making it!
+Pile it high on buttery crackers, spread it thick between slices of soft white bread, or scoop it over crisp lettuce if you're feeling virtuous — every single way is the right way.
+Grab your food processor.

 How It Comes Together